sultanraheem/generative-ai-medical-data-etl/README.md

 pip install pandas scikit-learn sqlite3
 Run the ETL notebook or script:

-jupyter notebook
-# Open the ETL notebook and run all cells
+Open the ETL notebook and run all cells

 The pipeline will generate an SQLite database:

 Database name: Patient_record.db
 Table name: Liver_patients

 You can query the table using any SQL client or pandas.